Gun, with Occasional Music: Major themes

-People are more easily disconcerted in Lethem's future.
-Asking questions is considered astonishingly rude, making detectives (or "inquisitors", as they are known), whose job involves prying, social pariahs.
-Rather than broadcast bad news to squeamish listeners, the radio plays ominous music instead.
+In the novel's setting, asking questions is considered rude, making detectives (or "inquisitors", as they are known), whose job involves prying, social pariahs.
+Rather than broadcast bad news, the radio plays ominous music instead.
 (Handguns also come with threatening violin soundtracks.)
-And everyone is "on the make"--make being a snortable drug available in a dozen different blends (Acceptol, Avoidol, Forgettol) in stores called makeries.
-But substance abuse still exists in this future- there is a lucrative black market in blanketrol, an earlier version of forgettol and addictol, but highly addictive nevertheless.
+Everyone is "on the make"—make being a snortable drug available in a dozen different blends (Acceptol, Avoidol, Forgettol) in stores called makeries.
+Substance abuse still exists: there is a lucrative black market in blanketrol, an earlier version of forgettol and addictol, but highly addictive.
 Pansy Greenleaf is initially addicted to it.

 Karma is also subject to transactions through portable debit cards.
 Once someone's karma reaches zero, they are sentenced to specific periods of cryogenic respite until they "work off" their karmic "debt".
 Lethem went on to further explore this idea in his later novel Amnesia Moon, in which "luck ratings" served a similar role to Guns karma.
 However, unscrupulous criminal elements in this society have developed "slaveboxes", neural implants which activate the inert central nervous systems of the sleepers, using their bodies for prostitution or slave labour while unconscious.

 Metcalf himself is frozen late in the book.
 After six years, he is thawed out, only to find that memory retention has become a social taboo, and people now have prompters installed to provide retrospective commentary about past events in their lives.
 As a result, "makeries" only supply one standardized blend, with forgettol paramount.
 Private investigation is also illegal.